TrH203/TrH203/README.md

-- 👋 Hi, I’m @Better_DE
+- 👋 Hi, I’m Hien
-- 👀 I’m interested in Data Job
+- 👀 I’m interested in Tech
 - 🌱 I’m currently learning DuyTan University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me hoangtrhien203@gmail.com